At a very high level, MACRA:

 To ease the burden for small practices (15 or fewer ECs), practices in rural areas or health professional shortage areas (HPSAs), CMS requires submission of one high-weighted activity or two medium-weighted activities.

 Scores for this category are based on an EC or group's performance on a set of required measures.
+ECs must also attest to completing certain actions, such as completing an annual security risk analysis.
 An EC cannot earn more than 100 points (100%) in the PI performance category.
 ECs must report a minimum 90 consecutive days for the PI category.

 ECs must have 2015 Edition certified electronic health record technology (CEHRT) in place for the PI performance period.